mimecine/neat-macro-sea/src/projects/mobile-pools-2010.md

   - image: /static/img/mobile-pools-2010.10.Pools-2011-5.jpg
     caption: ''
 tags:
+  - involves water
+  - are a little trashy
+  - kids like
-  - Fun
+  - are fun
-  - New and Old
+  - are new and old
+  - are repeatable

 ---
 Following our 2009 debut of the Macro Sea dumpster pools, we’ve been working on creating mobile swimming pools that can be set up anywhere.
 We ended up with a dumpster pool that you can literally unload off of a truck, fill with water, plug in, and go swimming.
 Our goal was to use these mobile swimming pools, made from objects typically utilized to store and haul junk, in unexpected settings.